jdrichardsappacad/react-2021/week-14/practices/01-functional-component-jsx/README.md

 Bulbasaur.
 If you would like, you can add a different image to this folder for your character.

-Next inside your `Showcase` component, import your image using [ES6 imports][es6-imports] by giving your image a variable name and assigning it to the relative path from the file you are in to the image.
+Next, inside your `Showcase` component, import your image using [ES6 imports][es6-imports] by giving your image a variable name and assigning it to the relative path from the file you are in to the image.